1000 E. University Ave.

 Admission: The process of being admitted to the university with the opportunity to take classes.

 AP exam: An Advanced Placement Examination from the College Entrance Examination Board (CEEB) in a specific subject area available nationally to high school students.
-Obtain information on taking the examination from a high school guidance counselor.
+Information on taking the examination may be obtained from a high school guidance counselor.
 Information on university course credit for these examinations is available from the Office of the Registrar.

 Audit: Individuals who want to take a course but who do not want either a grade or credit for taking it may register as an audit.
 The instructor for the course determines the amount of work and/or participation that is required.
 Marks of either Audit/Satisfactory or Audit/Unsatisfactory are assigned.
 Audit hours are charged tuition at the normal rate.
 Audit hours are not used to determine full- or part-time status.

-Banner: Banner is a suite of products that are used as our student information system.
+Banner: Banner is a suite of products that are used as the university’s student information system.

 Class schedule: A publication containing a listing of all courses scheduled to be offered during a specific semester or summer session.
-In addition to the printed class schedule, the schedule is available on the web and is updated daily with any changes.
+Class Schedules are available on the Office of the Registrar’s website.

 CLEP test: Subject area examination administered by the College Entrance Examination Board.